emipa606/AvoidFriendlyFire/README.md

 == Usage ==
 Any colonist with an appropriate weapon will show an “Avoid Friendly Fire” toggle button when they are selected (which is On by default; you can toggle it off for individual colonists).
 With this On their AI will automatically do the right thing.

-If you manually try to force a drafted colonist who is set to avoid friendly fire to shoot an enemy with a friendly in the way, you will see a &quot;Cannot hit target&quot; message as you would if LoS was blocked.
+If you manually try to force a drafted colonist who is set to avoid friendly fire to shoot an enemy with a friendly in the way, you will see a "Cannot hit target" message as you would if LoS was blocked.

 Shooters who are being blocked by friendlies (but would otherwise have a target) will have their name on the map and in the Colonist Bar be written in cyan.
 Likewise, the first friendly blocking any shooter will show up in green.

-There is a setting in the Mod Options screen to always enable &apos;Avoid FF&apos; status on a pawn when it&apos;s undrafted.
-If you tend to disable the &apos;Avoid FF&apos; setting on pawns during combat, using this option will ensure it is always turned back on again before the next combat.
+There is a setting in the Mod Options screen to always enable 'Avoid FF' status on a pawn when it's undrafted.
+If you tend to disable the 'Avoid FF' setting on pawns during combat, using this option will ensure it is always turned back on again before the next combat.
 This option is off by default.

 == Shield Belts ==
 Shooters will not worry about pawns wearing a shield belt with at least 10% power standing in the line of fire, so you can still use shielded infantry to attack while ranged troops continue to fire over them from behind.
 If the shield drops below 10% power while the pawn is still subject to friendly fire, then the shooters will stop.
 They will resume shooting after the shield gets above 10%.